 Eventually our valley and the surrounding mountains of the Great Western Tiers were protected as part of the Tasmanian Wilderness World Heritage Area.
 We are proud of our part in this achievement.
 These days we enjoy sharing this special place and our stories with our guests.

 Our meals are hand prepared for our guests every evening with fresh vegetables straight from the garden and locally sourced meat, fish, cheese and eggs.
 We preserve fruit in season for deserts, thus ensuring full flavour.
 We have access to local venison, organic lamb, free range pork, fresh wasabi and truffles in season.

-We have a small cellar of Tasmanian wines, chosen annually, to compliment our food.
-Local vinyards that feature regularly on our wine list are Vello, Three Willows Vinyard, Ghost Rock and Stoney Rise.
+Wine We have a small cellar of Tasmanian wines, chosen annually, to compliment our food.
+Local vinyards that feature regularly on our wine list are Velo, Three Willows Vineyard, Ghost Rock and Stoney Rise.
 We also stock Tasmanian beers and cider as well as non alcoholic drinks.